Hamza Ahmed Abushahla

 I'm a Master's student in Machine Learning at the American University of Sharjah, where I also earned my B.Sc. in Computer Engineering and a minor in Engineering Management.

 I currently work as a research and teaching assistant in the department of Computer Science and Engineering.
-My research focuses mainly on model compression, optimizaztion and quantization for deploying neural networks on resource-constrained edge devices.
+My research focuses mainly on model compression, optimization and quantization for deploying neural networks on resource-constrained edge devices.
 Additionally, I explore energy-efficient computing and intelligent autonomous robotics.

 Publications